vincentvankrunkelsven/Zeitreihenanalyse_beta/chapter1.md

 # Determine the frequnecy

-# Create a vector containing only the first 4 years
+# Create and print vector containing only the first 4 years

-# Create a vector containing the remaining series
+# Create and print containing the remaining series

 ```